115 Prospect Street, Rosenkranz Hall, Room 327

 - M.A, University of Essex, 1996

 Her research interests include modern political thought, modern social theory, the theory and history of empire, and South Asian politics and history.
 Her first book, Alibis of Empire: Henry Maine and the Ends of Liberal Imperialism (2010), analyzed the transformation of nineteenth-century British imperial ideology.
-Her current work focuses on political realism and the political thought of M.K.
+Her current work focuses on political realism, the politics of nonviolence, and the political thought of M.K.
 Gandhi.

-2014-05-16 - Center for Research in the Arts, Social Sciences and Humanities: The Fifth Balzan-Skinner Lecture.
-“Ghandi’s Realism: Means and Ends in Politics”.
+- 2014-05-16 - Center for Research in the Arts, Social Sciences and Humanities: The Fifth Balzan-Skinner Lecture.
+“Gandhi’s Realism: Means and Ends in Politics”.